prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 ### 3.7.
 Adjusting the `/feed` route (`GET`)

-With the Photon.js API, the `/feed` route for `GET` requests has to be changed to:
+With the Prisma Client JS API, the `/feed` route for `GET` requests has to be changed to:

 ```ts
 app.get('/feed', async (req, res) => {